ANSSI-FR/Faults_analyzer/docs/docs/in_depth.md

 #### Adding a new fault model

 See [how to add a new fault model]({{site.baseurl}}/dev/fault_models/).

+### Fault Models After Execution
+This module is very similar to the Fault Models module.
+The only difference is that it identifies the fault models based on the observed values in the log instead of the default values given in the parameters file.

+It is loaded when at list one value in the `to_test` parameter in the parameters file is set to `False`.
+This will force the analyzer to consider this value as a potential value involved in the fault models.

+It able to have the following information about the manip:
+- **Fault model statistics**: this result contains the distribution of the identified fault models and their probability of occurrence.
+- **Unknown fault model values**: this result contains all the faulted values for which the analyzer could not determine a fault model explaining its appearance.
+- **{FAULT MODEL} after execution destination occurrence**: this result contains the probability for each register to be faulted for every `{FAULT MODEL}`.
+  This is add if the corresponding `{FAULT MODEL}` appears at least once.
+- **{FAULT MODEL} after execution origin occurrence**: in the case the determined `{FAULT MODEL}` involves a known value, and the origin of this value has been determined, this result contains the probability for each source to be involved in the corresponding `{FAULT MODEL}`.
+For instance, the probability for each register to be the origin of the `XORed` value in the case the analyzer determine the fault model is `XOR with other observed`.

+The **Fault model statistics** and **Unknown fault model values** results replace the ones set by the Fault Models module.
+However, the best thing to do would be to merge them.
+{: .info}

 ### Carto
 This module able to analyze cartography manips and generate matrices from them.